-The bottom line: Bring multiple cameras on every photography trip if you can.
-Sooner or later, one will break, and you’ll be stuck if you don’t have a backup.
-However, for hikes and multi-day photo treks, this is overkill.
+The takeaway?
+Bring a backup camera on normal photography trips if you can.
+Sooner or later, one will break, and you’ll be stuck if you don’t have something in reserve.
+However, for long hikes and multi-day photo treks, this is overkill.
 Bring a single camera, and make it a good one.

 You never need more than two lenses on a long hike.

-Okay, never is a bit too strong – perhaps “very rarely” is better – but the advice stands.
-Do your darndest to shrink your kit down to just two lenses.
+Okay, never is a bit too strong – perhaps very rarely is better – but the advice stands.
+Do what you canto shrink your kit down to just two lenses.

 What lenses do you need?
 That’s the fun part: It doesn’t matter.
-I prefer a wide-angle prime and a telephoto zoom, but other photographers will differ vastly.
+I prefer a wide-angle prime or zoom and a telephoto zoom, but other photographers will differ vastly.
 Do whatever fits your style.

-I’ll stress again that this advice doesn’t apply to normal nature photography, where weight isn’t as much of a concern.
-Even if you’re going on a hike, it doesn’t necessarily apply, depending upon the length and difficulty of the hike.
+I’ll stress again that this advice doesn’t apply to normal nature photography, where weight isn’t as much of a concern, and you should feel free to take along any lens that you might need.
+Even if you’re going on a day hike, it doesn’t necessarily apply, depending upon the length and difficulty.
 Instead, this is advice for photography expeditions where every ounce matters.
 In cases like that, you don’t need anything else.

-In fact, if you’re really daring, you can just pack one lens.
-A lot of people might suggest a wide-to-medium zoom for that purpose, but, frankly, it doesn’t matter what you pick — your eye will adapt to fit it, and you’ll rarely miss a shot along the way.
+In fact, if you’re really daring, you can pack just one lens.
+A lot of photographers might suggest a wide-to-medium or wide-to-telephoto zoom for this purpose, but, in some sense, it doesn’t matter what you choose; your eye will adapt to fit it, and you’ll rarely miss a shot along the way.

 Tripods remind me of those massive, puffy jackets that people wear in the winter.
 They’re large, expensive, and annoying to carry around.
 They also save your life.

 I don’t want to bring a heavy chunk of carbon fiber everywhere I go – especially on multi-day expeditions where every ounce matters.
-Still, there’s a reason why I carry a tripod on even the craziest hikes I do.
-(Granted, I’m not climbing Mount Everest, in which case I might need to be a bit pickier.)
+Still, there’s a reason why I carry a tripod on even the craziest hikes I do, including nine days on and around the Laugavegur.
+(Granted, I wasn’t climbing Mount Everest, in which case I might have needed to be a bit pickier.)

 So, should you bring a tripod on a photography expedition, where you’re trying to slim down all your equipment as much as possible?
 My answer is that it depends.
 It depends upon the length of the trip and the types of subjects you want to capture.
-It also depends upon how much you think the tripod will slow you down, and if you’re willing to accept that tradeoff (because, without a doubt, a full-sized tripod will slow anyone down over time).
+It also depends upon how much you think the tripod will slow you down, and if you’re willing to accept that trade-off.

 Some long-distance hikers will find these suggestions surprising, to say the least.
 A camera, two lenses, and a tripod?
 If you’re not careful, that weight can get out of hand.
-Why not just bring along a good point-and-shoot, or even your phone?
+Why not just bring along a good point-and-shoot, or even your phone, and shoot handheld?
 You’ll end up with equipment that weighs much less, and still gives you solid images.

 From the perspective of holy-cow-my-shoulders-hurt, I agree.
 A bag of camera equipment isn’t awful on its own, but when you add in a tent, a sleeping pad and sleeping bag, water, extra food, safety equipment, and so on, it gets heavy very quickly.

 But, from the perspective of a landscape photographer, I disagree.
 No doubt, many people hike just out of enjoyment, and bringing along a camera is secondary.
 I do that all the time myself.
-But when your goal is to capture the highest quality images, it’s never good to impose unnecessary limits on yourself.
+But when your goal is to capture the highest quality images, it’s worth the effort to bring something you won’t regret.

-I’ll also point out that it’s possible to go lightweight without compromising on quality.
-Once you slim down to just a couple prime lenses and a travel tripod, most cameras on the market, including the vast majority of DSLRs, are very manageable.
+I’ll also point out that you can go relatively lightweight without compromising on quality.
+Once you slim down to just a couple light lenses and a travel tripod, most cameras on the market, including the vast majority of DSLRs, are surprisingly manageable.
 Sure, leave behind as much as possible – your backup camera, extra lenses, and most accessories – but keep what you need in order to photograph what you want, no compromises.